Math, Science, Technology Preparatory School

 Math, Science, and Technology Preparatory School is a magnet middle/high school located in the City of Buffalo, New York. the first preparatory school in Western New York and the third in New York State.
 The school opened in September 2006 and has approximately 387 students.
-The current principal is Ms. Danielle Womack and the current assistant principals are Ms. Sarah Cosgrove and Mr. Erich Wheeler.
+The current principal is Ms. Danielle Womack.

 Academics

 MSTP (Math Science and Technology Preparatory School) enrolls students from 9th through 12th grade.
 MSTP is a public school in the Buffalo Public School district, and is part of the school district's school choice program.
 Accelerated programs begin in fifth grade, and by 12th grade all students are expected to have passed at least two AP classes.
 MSTP had its first graduating class in 2010.
 100% of 2010 graduates were accepted into college.

 The Funding

 The school is funded by the Bill & Melinda Gates Foundation and The Michael & Susan Dell Foundation who gave around half a million dollars.
 MSTP is a College Board school, and all of its faculty and staff have been through extensive training through college board.